curl/curl/tests/FILEFORMAT.md

 for auth tests and similar.

 `sendzero=yes` means that the (FTP) server will "send" the data even if the size is zero bytes.
-Used to verify curl's behaviour on zero bytes transfers.
+Used to verify curl's behavior on zero bytes transfers.

 `base64=yes` means that the data provided in the test-file is a chunk of data encoded with base64.
 It is the only way a test case can contain binary